Yifei Wang (on the job market!)

 Best Paper Award at ICML 2024 ICL Workshop

-We introduced the first theoretical explanation of how self-correction works in LLMs (as in o1) and showed its effectiveness against social bias and jailbreak attacks.
+We proposed the first theoretical explanation of how LLM self-correction works (as in OpenAI o1) and showed its effectiveness against social bias and jailbreak attacks.

 In-Context Symmetries: Self-Supervised Learning through Contextual World Models